playbook-ui/playbook-ios/README.md

 ---

+### PlaybookAccessibility
+`PlaybookAccessibility` is a framework that uses [AccessibilitySnapshot](https://github.com/cashapp/AccessibilitySnapshot/tree/master/AccessibilitySnapshot) to produce snapshots with accessibility information such as activation points and labels.

+---

 ### PlaybookUI

 `PlaybookUI` is a framework that provides user interfaces made by `SwiftUI` for browsing a list of scenarios.